 That’s where the inspiration behind this creamy skillet Bacon Cheeseburger Dip came from – the smell (and taste!) of summer cheeseburgers plus my love of snacks.
 And bacon – can’t forget that!

 This isn’t just a cheese dip with meat.
 No, it’s a cheese BURGER dip.
-That means it tastes like you’re biting into a juicy bacon cheeseburger without the bun.
+That means it tastes like you’re biting into my BBQ Bacon Burger without the bun.

 What makes a burger dip taste like a burger?
 The condiments!